2021-03-01

 foo s x

-// Since I32 is a primitive type, we can still refer to `x` after it was passed into `foo`
+// Since there is an implementation for Copy I32, we can still refer to `x` after it was passed into `foo`

 bar x